Run a Script in a Cluster

 WAITING state.
 For more information

-If you want to run a script before step processing begins, use a bootstrap action.
-For more information on bootstrap actions, go to Create Bootstrap Actions to Install Additional Software (Optional).
+To run a script before step processing begins, use a bootstrap action.
+For more information about bootstrap actions, see (Optional) Create Bootstrap Actions to Install Additional Software.

 This section describes how to add a step to run a script.
 The